DavidSamuell/MUDIDI/README.md

-# MUDIDI
+# MUDIDI: A pipeline for Digitization of Multilingual Dictionary

-Digitize scanned bilingual dictionary pages into structured lexicon records using LLMs.
+Digitize scanned multi-lingual dictionary pages into structured lexicon records using LLMs.

 MUDIDI runs a two-stage pipeline: